github/codeql/CONTRIBUTING.md

 There is lots of useful documentation to help you write queries, ranging from information about query file structure to tutorials for specific target languages.
 For more information on the documentation available, see [CodeQL queries](https://help.semmle.com/QL/learn-ql/writing-queries/writing-queries.html) on [help.semmle.com](https://help.semmle.com).

+## Change notes

+Any nontrivial user-visible change to a query pack or library pack should have a change note.
+For details on how to add a change note for your change, see [this guide](docs/change-notes.md).

 ## Submitting a new experimental query